Engee documentation

 matches = match_points(Image_1, Image_2, orb_params, 0.35);

-Let's define a function that visualises the relationship of key points.
-The function pad_display places images side by side, horizontally on the same canvas. draw_matches draws lines that connect common key points
+Let's define a function that visualizes the relationship of key points.
+Function pad_display places images side by side, horizontally on the same canvas. draw_matches draws lines that connect common key points.

 In [ ]: